emacadie/scheme-apps/little/01.little/README.md

 When building a value with x (multiplication), always use 1 for the value of the terminating line, for multiplying by 1 does not change the value of a multiplication.
 When building a value with cons, always consider '() for the value of the terminating line.

+The Sixth Commandment: Simplify only after the function is correct.

 Can use rb6: prefix: